00fox/Ds2vJoy/README.md

 Order, add, delete, copy or edit (double click or menu) your mappings easily Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
 - Edit, delete, copy and move actions can process multiple mappings the same time
   - When edit, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
-You don't need to enter a valid vJoy button
+You don't need to enter a valid DS/vJoy button
   - when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab
 - Add, move a sepator, for clarity or organization, at the end or specified location
   - Cant't be edited, and does not interfere with the operation